rmsrosa/random_notes/docs/src/generative/langevin_sampling.md

 histogram2d!(xt[1, :, end], xt[2, :, end], bins=40, normalize=true, color=:vik) # hide
 scatter!(xt[1, :, end], xt[2, :, end], markersize=2, markercolor=:white, label=false) # hid2
 ```
-This is closer to the desired distribution.
+Notice this is closer to the desired distribution.
+With the initial points spread out over the modal regions, the particles have less trouble moving to the asymptotic distribution.

 Again, let us see an animation.
 ```@setup scoreandlangevin2d